The Hefty EnergyBag Program

 Dow and Keep America Beautiful established the Hefty® EnergyBag® Grant to offer communities nationwide the opportunity to implement the Hefty® EnergyBag® program as part of their existing waste management infrastructure.

 Cobb County received a $50,000 grant to implement the program in our community which launched in late fall 2018.
-Currently, customers of American Disposal, B-Green Services, Custom Disposal Service and Pickers Waste Service can enroll.
+Currently, customers of American Disposal, B-Green Services, City of Smyrna, Custom Disposal Service and Pickers Waste Service can enroll.
 Please contact your enrolled hauler customer service department to join:

 - American Disposal (678) 720-0500

 Participating households place their hard-to-recycle plastics in Hefty® EnergyBag® orange bags.
 Once full, residents tie the bags and place them in their curbside recycling carts or bins during their regularly-scheduled recycling pick-up.

 Participants' current haulers pick up the tied orange bags along with their regular recycling materials and send them to a local materials recovery facility (MRF) for sorting.
 The MRF then bales the bags and sends them to a local energy recovery facility, which converts plastics into valuable energy resources.

 The Hefty® EnergyBag® program provides many environmental and economic benefits, including:

 - The diversion of valuable resources from landfills

 - The conversion of waste into alternative energy, which can be used to power businesses, cars and homes

 - Improved efficiency of existing mechanical recycling programs by reducing the amount of hard-to-recycle materials going to materials recovery facilities, ultimately improving the quality of recycled materials such as paper and cardboard